zaiisao/Documentation/en/Video/custom_video_android.md

 The Agora SDK provides two methods to customize the video source:

 - The IVideoSource interface of MediaI.
-You can use this interface with the IVideoSink interface for more varied scenarios
+You can use this interface with the IVideoSink interface for more varied scenarios.
 - Push method.
 This method is easy to use and works best for clients with frame optimization capacity.

 #### MediaIO Method